ithinkihaveacat/node-fishback/README.md

-# About
+## About

 Fishback is an simple NodeJS-powered caching HTTP proxy.
-It tries pretty hard to be RFC2616 compliant (and many of the slightly unusual features like `only-if-cached` and `max-stale` are supported, but there's probably some bugs.
+It tries pretty hard to be RFC2616 compliant (and many of the slightly unusual features like `only-if-cached` and `max-stale` are supported), but there's probably some things it doesn't do right.

-It's likely to require node 0.3.7.
+It's likely to require node 0.3.7+.

+## Bugs/Issues

+  * There's no https support.

+## Installation

+The simplest way is with `npm`:

+    $ npm install fishback

+This also creates a `fishback` executable that runs on 127.0.0.1:8080.

-# Example
+## Example

     # Terminal #1
     $ node run.js